 CARB Low Carbon Fuel Standard Regulation

 Yorke Engineering, LLC (Yorke) has multiple California Air Resources Board (CARB) accredited Low Carbon Fuel Standard (LCFS) lead verifiers on staff.
-Yorke has advised hundreds of clients on various CARB programs and how these programs apply to all types of facilities.
-We have a good working relationship with many of the staff members at CARB and can help you navigate the LCFS Regulation.
+Yorke and its LCFS compliance consultants have advised hundreds of clients on various CARB programs and how these programs apply to all types of facilities.
+We have a good working relationship with many of the staff members at CARB and can help you navigate the California LCFS Regulation.

 The LCFS is designed to encourage the use and production of cleaner, low-carbon transportation fuels in California, and thereby reduce GHG emissions and decrease petroleum dependence in the transportation sector.
 The standard is expressed in terms of the “carbon intensity” (CI), which is a measure of carbon produced per unit of energy.
 Low-carbon fuels below the CI benchmark generate credits, while fuels above the benchmark generate deficits.
 Providers of transportation fuels must demonstrate that the mix of fuels they supply for use in California meets the LCFS benchmarks for each annual compliance period.

-The LCFS rule was updated in 2019 and has numerous new provisions that affect a wide variety of facility types, greatly broadening the opportunities available to generate LCFS credits.
 For transportation fuel suppliers in California, LCFS creates a compliance obligation, and Yorke staff can help you stay in compliance.
-For other industrial and government facilities in California, the LCFS creates an opportunity to generate LCFS credits from biomethane, electric vehicle fueling, electric forklifts, and other types of projects.
+For other industrial and government facilities in California, the LCFS creates an opportunity to generate LCFS credits from biomethane, electric vehicle fueling, hydrogen fueling, electric forklifts, and other types of projects.
 The sale of LCFS credits is a source of funding for climate-friendly projects such as:

 • Industrial or commercial facility electric vehicle fleet fueling projects and electric forklift projects;